dpotschka/mysite/Davee_ReadMe.txt

 then
 :wq and the commit will happen.

+I think you can also do this after editing a file: git commit <file name>
+Then you don't have to do the git add file thing.

 More useful commands:
 Use the https if you don't have ssh, free accounts don't have ssh.

+Use this when pushing to github.com from local. git push --set-upstream https://github.com/dpotschka/mysite master

 git clone <repo URL from GitHub>
 cd into the newly-cloned directory.